Industry Standard

 Pawnshops and Second-Hand Gold Sellers

-Pawnshops are widely known in the Philippines and may sometimes offer pre-owned gold jewelry at lower prices than new retail items.
-Availability varies by branch and stock.
-Community discussions often mention this route for bargain hunting.
+Pawnshops are widely known across the Philippines and may sometimes offer pre-owned gold jewelry at lower prices than new retail stores.

 This can be useful if you: